 Mesalands Community College is committed to helping qualified students with special needs reach their goals.
-Students requesting special accommodations under the Americans with Disabilities Act must contact their instructor or Student Affairs staff who will advise them of the required process.
+Students requesting special accommodations under the Americans with Disabilities Act must contact our Disability Services Office who will advise them of the required process.

 Documentation of disability and need for special accommodations must be provided by the student in order for a decision to be made concerning eligibility for the requested services.
 Approved accommodations will be implemented in a timely manner appropriate to the type of accommodation being requested.
-For special accommodations information, contact the Vice President of Student Affairs.
+For special accommodations information, contact the Disability Services Office.